sarahhelgen/weekend-movie-sagas/README.md

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+Duration: 2 day sprint

+Created a movie management application using React Redux and Redux Sagas.
+A user can click on a movie image poster and be taken to a details page where they can view details on the movie as well as genre details.
+By clicking on the add a movie button, a user can input their own movies into the database to be listed on the movie poster page.

+Deployed version of the app can be found here: (will add once deployed to Heroku)

 TO DO LIST:

 - [x] npm installs
 - [x] set up db
-- [ ] many to many join
+- [ x] many to many join

 - [] home/list page:
     - [x] -need to write route (Movie List component, /home)